Frequently Asked Questions

 Children need not be toilet trained.
 Youngest Group children, (2's) are always accompanied to the bathroom.
 Children in the Middle and Oldest Groups (3's and 4's) may manage on their own with an adult nearby in the adjacent hallway.
 Children are never left unattended.

-Our front door is kept closed at all times once children are in the building, and the Assistant to the Director is seated where she can monitor the doorway throughout the morning.
+Our front door is kept locked and closed at all times.
+Once children are in the building, all other doors are locked and closed.
+The Assistant to the Director is seated where she can monitor the doorway throughout the day.

-Yes, we offer an extended day option (until 2:30PM) on Tuesdays and Thursdays for three and four year olds.
+Yes, we offer an extended day option (until 2:30PM) on Tuesdays and Thursdays for our Middle and Oldest Classrooms of three and four year olds.

 Currently enrolled children from the CSC's Middle & Oldest Classrooms may participate in this program.
 This is a 2-day afternoon preschool program, offered every Tuesday & Thursday that the CSC is in session, from 11:30AM - 2:30PM.
 The extended days begin on the Tuesday of the second full week of each new school year.